 • Provide key(s) to neighbor or friend willing to evacuate your dog if you can't.

 Find a Temporary Foster Home for Your Dog: DisplacedPaws.org matches pets impacted by a disaster with temporary foster homes.

-For many humans, our goal in life is to be as good of a person as our dogs already think we are.
 This hurricane season, let's plan ahead and ensure our dogs' safety and comfort.